aakashgarg-19/30Days_JSProjectChallenge/README.md

 ### 7. Flex-Box Warmup
 Today I created something new.
 I created a website that provides a Demo of many important CSS properties along with one challenge from Apni Kaksha's solution.
-I created three files (an HTML file and a CSS file).
+I created two files (an HTML file and a CSS file).
 Things you will learn from this Project :
 1. Flex-box in CSS